 But they are trimmed to a shorter length.

-Using cripple studs, additional framing can be added above a door or window opening.
+Furthermore, with cripple studs, you can include additional framing above a door or window opening.

 Benefits of Using Jack Studs in Construction

-- Jack studs can assist in hanging doors and windows.
+Jack studs can also assist in hanging doors and windows.

-- They are also simple to install and need few materials and tools.
+Additionally, they are simple to install and need few materials and tools.

 How Many Jack Studs are Necessary?